liv-daliberti/grail-simulation/src/xgb/README.md

 This package mirrors the structure of the refactored `knn` baseline while swapping the neighbourhood search for an XGBoost multi-class classifier.
 The goal is to provide a fast, non-generative baseline that can be compared against the kNN approach and any future neural models.
+The module lives under `xgb` rather than `xgboost` to avoid clashing with the upstream `xgboost` library on `sys.path`.

 ## Package layout

 ```
-src/xgboost/
+src/xgb/
 ├── __init__.py          # package entry point
 ├── cli.py               # argument parsing / orchestration
 ├── data.py              # dataset loading helpers (re-exported from knn)